tannerdolby/tannerdolby.com/src/about.md

 ## Education
 I recieved my Bachelor of Science degree in Applied Mathematics from Arizona State University on May 11, 2020.
 Due to COVID-19, the university didn't conduct an in-person commencement ceremenony.
 Feel free to take a look at the [virtual ceremonies](https://vgradasu.z4.web.core.windows.net/asu/III/#811351).

 During my time at ASU, I worked as an Undergraduate Researcher and Supplemental Instruction leader for Differential Equations.
 My passion for mathematics and computing became most apparent to me after finishing discrete math and linear algebra.
-I don't have current plans of attending grad school but I'm interested in learning more about [Knot Theory](https://en.wikipedia.org/wiki/Knot_(mathematics)).
+I don't have any current plans of attending grad school but I'm interested in learning more about [Knot Theory](https://en.wikipedia.org/wiki/Knot_(mathematics)).

 {% img %}{{ headshot.srcSmall }}{% endimg %}